shekohex/opencode-google-antigravity-auth/README.md

 You have 1 account(s) configured.
 Add another? (y/n): y
 ```

 You can add up to 10 accounts.
-The plugin stores account metadata in `~/.config/opencode/antigravity-accounts.json`.
+The plugin stores account metadata in `$XDG_DATA_HOME/opencode/antigravity-accounts.json` (for example `~/.local/share/opencode/antigravity-accounts.json`).

 ### When To Use Multi-Account